Passport to Pearl Harbour Tickets

 On arriving at the main ticket desk you need to get your Arizona Memorial tour ticket.
 Although this is included in your price, they are only available for limited numbers on a first come first served basis.
 We got our tickets and were taken into a theatre to watch a 20 minute film which set the scene and gave us the background to 7th December 1941 – the day Japan bombed Pearl Harbour.
 This film was excellent and answered some questions people may have had about why Japan had declared war on America, why Pearl Harbour and how under prepared the US were for the attack.

 After the film, we boarded a boat to see the memorial, which was established in 1962 and was built as a covered platform over the sunken Arizona to act as a place of respect to honour those who died on the ship.

-We couldn’t get off the boat onto the memorial as the landing structure has become unstable.
+We couldn’t get off the boat onto the memorial as the landing structure has become unstable and is awaiting repair.
 Instead the boat circled around the memorial and we were able to see the few elements of the ship that can be seen above the water and also saw a small oil slick which is oil still leaking very slowly from the Arizona.

 We were also taken on the boat to have views of the USS Missouri that we would see later in the morning.

 The guide for the Arizona tour provided a human account of the affect of 7th December 1941.
 It was sad to hear of so many brothers who had died on the ship.
 38 sets had died with only one set surviving.
 It was a moving experience and one which left me thinking ‘have we learned any lessons since then?’

 After the Arizona we went onboard the submarine USS Bowfin for a very interesting audio tour.
 This sub was home to 246 sailors during World War ll.